jennego/dressage-spa/README.md

 ASAP

 - contexts for slide menu
-- do something about the css/grommet/styled variables - this colors
+- do something about the css/grommet/styled variables - colors

 Roadmap

 - refactor code to modern react ✔️
 - redesign - in progress
-- error handling
+- error handling - basic
+- loading states
 - arena pull out - svg for now
-- right click context menu (open, open in new tab, open pdf, add to favs)
+- right click context menu (open, open in new tab, add to favs)
 - switch for dark mode - done
 - Auth via Api/OAuth
 - secure api?
 Or leave as public API?